· What kind of signals should I use for entry?

 The adage “always use ATR stop, never use a Dollar stop” is not supported by the results.
 For the cases I ran, ATR stop was better than a Dollar stop in most cases, but in a third of the cases the Dollar stop was better.
 Maybe a better adage is “ATR stops are usually better than Dollar stops,” but that doesn’t sound nearly as authoritative!

 Having no stop is better than either stop in general.
 But for many people, having no stop is SCARY!!!
 So realize that having a stop, whether it be dollar based, ATR based or something else, is primarily there for psychological support.

 How You Can Use These Results

+So what does this study tell you, and how can you use the results?
 Well, first off realize that the adage “always use ATR stops” is more fluff than sage advice.
 Truth is, dollar stops and ATR stops can both be useful.

 The key is either case is to test your approach thoroughly.
 Don’t make assumptions about what is better – test it!